sdementen/piecash/docs/source/object_model.rst

 Invariant
 ~~~~~~~~~
  - if placeholder, no Splits can refer to account
- - only one account can have account_type ROOT
+ - only two accounts can have account_type ROOT (the root_account and the root_template of the book)

 Questions